 I’ve dedicated an entire module in my Art of Heat Colored Steel Engraving course to decorative grinding and texturing steel.

-Two years in the making, The Art of Heat Colored Steel Engraving course is finally ready.
+Two years in the making, The Art of Heat Colored Steel Engraving course provides a wealth of metal arts and decorative grinding knowledge.

 You will learn the fundamental skills of the craft, including: